quiniouben/vban/README.md

 	-d, --debug=LEVEL       : Log level, from 0 (FATAL) to 4 (DEBUG). default is 1 (ERROR)
 	-h, --help              : display this message

-TODO: missing vban_source doc
+TODO: missing vban_emitter doc

 About --channels option, a bit more tips:
 * channels indexes are from 1 to 256 (as specified by VBAN specifications for vban_receptor, and well, its probably enough for any soundcard or jack configuration)
 * you can repeat channels
 * with vban_receptor, if you use in-existent channels, you will get silence but no error (as the stream may change at anytime)
-* with vban_source, if you use in-existent source channels, you will get error
+* with vban_emitter, if you use in-existent source channels, you will get error

 Examples:

-	vban_receptor -i IP -p PORT -s STREAMNAME -c1                   # keep only channel 1 and play out as mono vban_receptor -i IP -p PORT -s STREAMNAME -c1,1,1,1             # keep only channel 1 and play it out on 4 output channels (given that your output device is able to do it) vban_receptor -i IP -p PORT -s STREAMNAME -c2,41,125,7,1,45     # select some channels and play them out on 6 output channels (same comment) vban_source -i IP -p PORT -s STREAMNAME -c1,1,1,1               # use audio source channel 1 (opening it in mono therefore, and build up a 4 channels stream with copies of the same data in all channels)
+	vban_receptor -i IP -p PORT -s STREAMNAME -c1                   # keep only channel 1 and play out as mono vban_receptor -i IP -p PORT -s STREAMNAME -c1,1,1,1             # keep only channel 1 and play it out on 4 output channels (given that your output device is able to do it) vban_receptor -i IP -p PORT -s STREAMNAME -c2,41,125,7,1,45     # select some channels and play them out on 6 output channels (same comment) vban_emitter -i IP -p PORT -s STREAMNAME -c1,1,1,1               # use audio source channel 1 (opening it in mono therefore, and build up a 4 channels stream with copies of the same data in all channels)